Should I Buy a House Now? | Virginia Beach Real Estate

 Buying a house is an emotional process.
 Hard-and-fast guidelines for your search will help you avoid buyer’s remorse in two ways: you won’t waste time and risk temptation looking at houses you would regret purchasing, and you won’t fill your brain with luxurious homes you really can’t afford or wouldn’t suit you in the end.

-So many factors may seem negotiable in a fast market, but certain compromises often lead to regret.
-Here are some examples of “red lines” you can draw for yourself when determining if you should buy a house:
+You may be tempted to be flexible in a fast market, but certain compromises often lead to regret.
+Here are some examples of “red lines” you can draw for yourself when deciding if you should buy a house now:

-• Do you really want to commute 45+ minutes each day through tunnel traffic?
+Do you really want to commute 45+ minutes each day through HRBT tunnel traffic?

 Patience is key